Quick Almond Biscuits – Carb Count Free

 • Add the wet mixture to your dry and mix to combine into a soft dough

-• Using a tablespoon, scoop out a spoonful of the mixture and lightly roll into a ball and place it on the baking sheet.
+• Using a tablespoon or cookie scoop, spoon out some mixture, lightly roll it into a ball and place it on the baking sheet.

 Repeat this process another 11 times.